KjellSchubert/msvs-cygwin-compat/README.md

 * install cygwin, scons, msvs
 * cd msvs-gcc
 * run scons to have cygwin build lib.obj, foo.lib and bar.exe.
-* run bar.exe to verify cygwin generated a functional windows exe
+* run 'scons bar.exe' to verify cygwin generated a functional windows exe
 * open vcxproj in msvs, compile main.c with msvs, then link against the cywgin-generated foo.lib.
 I was surprised to see msvs can link both against lib.obj and also foo.lib, I had not expected that cygwin ar generates a